syntasso/instruqt-kubecon/03-generate-new-controller-and-custom-resource/assignment.md

 * _**acknowledge**_ when a request will update an existing website instance
 * _**delete**_ a website instance upon request

-There are a lot more things that you will want to automate in the future (e.g. moving to remote storage, storage backups), but this first release of your operator sets the foundation for future complexity.
+Of course there are a lot more things that you will want to automate in the future (e.g. moving to remote storage, storage backups).
+But this first release of your operator sets the foundation for future complexity.

 👩🏾‍💻 First, create the controller and resource
 ==============

-Kubebuilder provides a command that can create either (or both) the `Controller` application and a new `Resource` type.
+Kubebuilder provides a command that can create either the `Controller` application or a new `Resource` type (or both!).

-Since every controller needs to respond to events of certain resources, if you choose to create these at the same time, Kubebuilder also automatically configures the controller to run when any resources of the new type are created, changed, or deleted.
+Remember, every controller responds to events of certain resource types.
+In this case, you are creating a custom type (called `Website`).
+If you choose to create your custom type at the same time as your controller, Kubebuilder automatically configures the controller to know about the type.

-> 💡 If you do not create both at the same time, you will need to manually configure what resources the controller will react to.
+> 💡 If you do not create both at the same time, you will need to manually configure the controller to know what resources to track.

-Today you will create both at the same time allowing Kubebuilder to complete the autoconfiguration by running the following command in your `K8s Shell` tab:
+Today you will create both at the same time allowing Kubebuilder to complete the auto-configuration.
+Create these by running the following command in your `K8s Shell` tab:

 ```
 kubebuilder create api \